 What is "decision speed?"
 Is it the speed where you make a decision?
 No, it is not.
 It is surprising how many pilots who should know better get this wrong.
 The error could kill you.

 — James Albright

-I was at G450 recurrent recently when the ground school instructor said this: "There is a two second reaction time built into your V1 speed."
+I was at a G450 recurrent around 2016 or so, when the ground school instructor said this: "There is a two second reaction time built into your V1 speed."
 Of course this is nonsense but I had promised I would try to stay in "learn mode" and not get into an argument with a recurrent instructor, again.
 So I let this slide.

 A few hours later he asked one of the younger pilots in the class what he would do if he heard the triple chime and saw a stack of red CAS messages at V1.
 The student said, "I would read them."
 The instructor said, "Do you have time to read them?"
 He said, "I have two seconds."

 That's when I informed the class, and the instructor, that when you are at V1, the decision to abort or continue has been made.
 Not only that, the so-called two second reaction time is not true, it varies by manufacturer, and the decision comes after VEF and before V1, not after V1.
 The instructor argued, I argued back.
 I showed him the regulations and the aircraft flight manual.
 He wouldn't budge.
 During the lunch break I think someone from the staff talked to him and he finally backed down.
 At the end of the day he apologized.
 But I think he was doing more so to avoid further trouble, not because he realized he was wrong.